moreda/saltstack-vagrant-sandbox/README.rst

 saltmaster and several minions.
 Now I simplified it assuming a master-less conf to try formulas.

-I predefined three flavors of minion:
+I predefined four flavors of minion:

 * ``ubuntu1204``: Ubuntu 12.04 LTS with IP addresses 192.168.56.20/24 and
   172.16.32.20/24